-To achieve provincial stature whereby cross-country skiing is recognized as the ideal winter fitness and life-style activity for all people in all regions of British Columbia.
+To achieve provincial stature whereby cross-country skiing is recognized as the ideal winter fitness and life-style activity for people in all regions of British Columbia.

-- Continued growth in individual membership in Cross Country BC, at a rate approximating or exceeding 4%/year. - By 2030, substantially strengthen or establish new programs focussed on increased participation and penetration of market, including the following: - ✓ The Ski S'Kool program is rebuilt following the pandemic where numbers dropped from 21,800 to 12,449 annually.
-The new goal will be to achieve 26,000 student visits by 2030, - ✓ Organized ski programs for Indigenous children (Spirit North) are established in a minimum of eight communities and participation has increased from 700 in 2017-18 to 4000 annually.
+- Continued growth in individual membership in Cross Country BC, at a rate approximating or exceeding 4%/year. - By 2026, substantially strengthen or establish new programs focussed on increased participation and penetration of market, including the following: - ✓ The existing Ski S'Kool program is strengthened, and participation has increased from 21,800 to 26,000 student visits, - ✓ Organized ski programs for Indigenous children (Spirit North) are established in a minimum of eight communities and participation has increased from 700 in 2017-18 to 4000 annually. - ✓ The existing Loppet program is strengthened, and participation has increased from 2700 to 4000 annually.